alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 It can also be informative to track any ensuing conversation – replies or forwards (‘retweets’) – as these can indicate how far others agree with the sentiments of the original tweet.
+It should be noted that there is a cultural dimension to tweets, for example in some communities it is not considered a professional activity for academics.

 Social bookmarking and bibliographic services are not used quite so widely as Twitter, but are much less 'noisy' as a source of evidence of interest in scholarly outputs.